Reliant Funding Review

 Note: You should approach the world of alternative funding with caution; the rates are often usurious, and the terms can be punishing for the unprepared or unlucky.
 You should always make sure you’ve exhausted other potential sources of funding first (take a look at our handy short-term funding comparison chart to make sure).

 Table of Contents

-Reliant Funding offers the following types of business funding:
+So, what is Reliant Funding?
+It’s an alternative business funder that offers the following types of business funding:

 |Revenue:||$10,000 per month|

-To qualify for a short-term loan or MCA from Reliant, you must have a time in business of at least one year.
-However, some exceptions may be made for businesses that have been in operations for at least 7 months.
+To qualify for a short-term loan or MCA from Reliant, you must have been in business for at least one year.
+However, some exceptions may be made for businesses that have been in operation for at least seven months.

 - Work vehicles